Swimathon

 This event has been running since 2005 and has so far raised over £80,000 for charities.
 Wifth your involvement the Swimathon will become bigger and better than ever.

-How can you participate in Rotary Swimathon?
-Team entries are free.
-Teams can be any size from one individual up to four members.
-Charities can enter as many teams as they wish.
-Each swimmer must get sponsorship for their team.
+How can you be part of our Rotary Swimathon?
+A team can be any size from one individual up to four members, and charities can enter as many teams as they wish.
+Team entries are free, but each swimmer must get sponsorship for their team.
 The aim is for teams to swim as many lengths as possible within 55 minutes.
-You do not need to be an expert swimmer.
-Experienced swimmers or beginners who can swim a length unaided can take part, as can children, (with parental permission.)
-You only need to be prepared to give up an hour of your time and get your friends to sponsor you and your team.
+You do not need to be an expert swimmer; anyone who can swim a length unaided can take part, including children (with parental permission).
+You only need to be prepared to give up an hour of your time and to get your friends to sponsor you and your team.

 So why not get together with friends and family and help your group and local community whilst having a lot of fun?

-Look out for news of the next Swimathon on our website or Facebook page.
-Or to register your interest, and find out more, contact us by email at twickenhamrotaryinfo@gmail.com
+Look out for news of the next Swimathon on this website or our Facebook page.
+Or to register your interest and find out more, contact us by email at swimathon@twickenhamrotary.org.uk

 'What We Do' Main Pages: